JobService/job-service/deploy/src/main/resources/production-kubernetes-testing/README.md

 # Production Kubernetes Testing

 The Production Kubernetes Testing deployment supports the deployment of the components required to smoke test a Job Service deployment on Kubernetes.
-This folder contains the kubernetes environment and template files that are required to deploy the Glob Filter and Language Detection Workers.
+This folder contains the Kubernetes environment and template files that are required to deploy the Glob Filter and Language Detection Workers.

 ## Service Configuration

 ### Kubernetes Template
-The `marathon.json.b` template file describes the Kubernetes deployment information required for starting the Glob Filter and Language Detection Workers.
+The `jobservice-testing-deployment.yaml` template file describes the Kubernetes deployment information required for starting the Glob Filter and Language Detection Workers.
 The template file uses property substitution to get values for configurable properties **required** for service deployment.
-These properties are configured in the kubernetes environment file `kubernetes.env`.
+These properties are configured in the Kubernetes environment file `kubernetes.env`.

 ### Kubernetes Environment
 The `kubernetes.env` file supports configurable property settings necessary for service deployment.
 These include: